MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-asana.md

 ms.topic: how-to
 ---

-# Connect Asana to Microsoft Defender for Cloud Apps (Preview)
+# Connect Asana to Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]